barsoom/devbook/styleguide/README.md

 end
 ```

-when possible.
-It's shorter and avoids superclass mismatch issues.
+to

+`class X::Y`

+but use the latter if you must.

-Beware of [constant lookup issues](http://cirw.in/blog/constant-lookup.html), though.
+The first version avoids [constant lookup issues](http://cirw.in/blog/constant-lookup.html).
 Namely: if you type `Z` inside `X::Y`, you may find `X::Y::Z` or `::Z` but not `X::Z`.

+Also, it may mean not having to fake out the wrapping module in unit tests.

+But the latter version may sometimes be necessary to avoid superclass mismatch issues in some unit tests.

 ### Add commas to the end of multiline lists and hashes